How to Immigrate from Mexico to Canada

 Step 8 - Make Sure You Need Biometrics

 If you already have a valid Canadian visa or intend to visit Canada before the 31st of December 2018, you will not need to complete your Biometrics.
 You will only need to have an ETA or Electronic Travel Authorization for short stay periods.

-But first, let's explain what Biometrics are.
+But first, let's explain what Biometrics is.
 Biometrics are a security system put in place by Canada to help monitor and identify the people who visit or stay in Canada.
-This is done through fingerprints identification and facial recognition.
+This is done through fingerprint identification and facial recognition.